 I imagine this must have been what my life looked like the moment I crossed that fine line between drinking socially with friends to full blown alcoholism.

-The big deal is that I had a one way ticket to destination addiction, and my friends were simply passengers who had agreed to get me there safely.
+The difference between me my friends, I have learned, is that I had a one way ticket to destination addiction, and my friends were simply passengers who had agreed to get me there safely.
 They had no intention of staying there with me and were completely unaware that they were about to witness the glorious train wreck that was to become my life.

 My first year of recovery was one of the most terrifying years of my life.
 There are hardly words to describe the pain I felt inside of my mind and body.
 I was spiritually bankrupt and could barely stomach the sight of myself in the mirror.
 It physically hurt to remember things I didn’t want to remember, or talk about things I didn’t want to talk about, or take responsibility for things I was ashamed to take responsibility for.